SnoopyLeHippy/ComfyUI-Deployer/README.md

 ### Creating a portable bundle

-`☰ → Create Bundle...` opens the bundle dialog.
-Pick a destination folder; optionally pick one or more workflow JSONs to trim the bundle to only what they need (custom nodes **and** models).
-When workflow files are provided, missing nodes are resolved against the ComfyUI-Manager DB and cloned directly into the bundle's `custom_nodes/`, so the resulting bundle is self-contained.
+`☰ → Create Bundle...` opens a 4-step wizard.

 ![Create bundle dialog](docs/screenshots/create_bundle.png)

+1. **What do you want to create?** — choose the output format:
-**Export as sharable `.bat` file** — instead of building a (potentially multi-gigabyte) bundle locally, this writes a single self-contained `install_comfyui_bundle.bat`.
-When the recipient double-clicks it, the script clones the ComfyUI Deployer, downloads the matching ComfyUI portable, installs `PyQt6` / `pyyaml` / `uv` into the embedded python, recreates `user_settings.json`, then clones the selected custom nodes and installs their requirements. **Models are never included** (too heavy).
-Tick **Export advanced settings** to also embed `extra_model_paths.yaml` and the advanced folder settings, so an external model library can be wired up on the target machine.
+   - **A single `.bat` file you can share** *(default)* — a small, self-installing script.
+On the recipient's machine, it clones the ComfyUI Deployer, downloads the matching ComfyUI portable, installs `PyQt6` / `pyyaml` / `uv` into the embedded python, recreates `user_settings.json`, then clones the selected custom nodes and installs their requirements. **Models are never embedded** in this mode.
+   - **A folder with everything inside** — a portable bundle that runs in place.
+Can include the models.
+2. **Destination** — pick the folder where the bundle (or the `.bat`) will be written.
+3. **Scope** *(optional)* — pick one or more workflow JSONs to trim the bundle to only what they need (custom nodes, and models if enabled).
+Missing workflow nodes are resolved against the ComfyUI-Manager DB and cloned directly into the bundle's `custom_nodes/`, so the resulting bundle is self-contained.
+Skip this step to bundle the full ComfyUI install.
+4. **Options** — the available options depend on the output format chosen at step 1:
+   - In **folder** mode: `Include models`, `Include the ComfyUI Deployer tool`, and — if step 3 was filled — `Copy the workflow files into the bundle`.
+   - In **`.bat`** mode: `Embed advanced settings` (writes `extra_model_paths.yaml` and the model/output/input overrides into the `.bat`, so an external model library can be wired up on the target machine), and — if step 3 was filled — `Embed the workflow files into the .bat`.
+ComfyUI Deployer is always included in this mode.

 ### Advanced settings